Star 48

-The Star 48 is the largest of a family of solid rocket motors used by many space propulsion and launch vehicle stages.
-It is used almost exclusively as an upper stage.
-It was developed primarily by Thiokol Propulsion and is now, after several mergers, manufactured by Northrop Grumman’s Space Systems division.
+The Star 48 is the largest of a family of solid rocket motors used by many space propulsion and launch vehicle stages, almost exclusively as an upper stage.
+It was developed primarily by Thiokol Propulsion and after several mergers, is manufactured by Northrop Grumman’s Space Systems division.
 A Star 48B stage is also one of the few man-made items sent on escape trajectories out of the Solar System, although it is derelict since its use.
-The Star 48B variant was the PAM-D upper stage used on the now retired Delta II rocket.
+The Star 48B variant was the PAM-D upper stage used on the retired Delta II rocket.

 The Star 48 has been used as an upper stage in three- and four-stage launch systems.

 Overview

 The "48" designation refers to the approximate diameter of the fuel casing in inches (122 cm); Thiokol had also manufactured other motors such as the Star 37 and Star 30.
 Internally, Thiokol's designation was TE-M-711 for early versions and TE-M-799 for later ones.
 Subtypes are given one or more letter suffixes after the diameter number, or a trailing number (i.e., "-2") after the internal designation.
-Not surprisingly, the "T" prefix stands for Thiokol, and the following letter refers to the company division that developed the rocket motor.
-In this case, "E" refers to the Elkton, MD division, and the "M" stands for motor.
+The "T" prefix stands for Thiokol, and the following letter refers to the company division that developed the rocket motor.
+In this case, "E" refers to the Elkton, MD division, and the "M" stands for the motor.

 The Star 48 holds 2,000 kg of propellant.
 The most common use of the Star 48 was as the final stage of the Delta II launch vehicles.
-Other launchers such as ULA's Atlas 551 have also incorporated the motor, but with lower frequency.
-Onboard the Space Shuttle, the complete stage (motor plus accessories) was referred to as the Payload Assist Module (PAM), as the Shuttle could only take satellites to low Earth orbit.
+Other launchers such as ULA's Atlas 551 have also incorporated the motor but with lower frequency.
+On board the Space Shuttle, the complete stage (motor plus accessories) was referred to as the Payload Assist Module (PAM), as the Shuttle could only take satellites to low Earth orbit.
 Because geostationary orbit is much more lucrative, the additional stage was needed for the final leg of the journey.
 On such missions, the stage was spin-stabilized.
 A turntable, mounted in the shuttle payload bay or atop the previous Delta stage, spun the PAM and payload to approximately 60 rpm prior to release.

 Usually after motor burnout and just prior to satellite release the PAM is de-spun using a yo-yo de-spin technique.

-A Star 48 Payload Assist Module that had been used to launch a GPS satellite in 1993 crashed in the Saudi Arabian desert in January 2001, after its orbit decayed.
+A Star 48 Payload Assist Module that had been used to launch a USA-91 GPS satellite in 1993 crashed in the Saudi Arabian desert in January 2001, after its orbit decayed.
 The unit did not burn up on reentry and was positively identified on the ground.

-A non-spinning, thrust-vectoring version of the Star 48 is available ("Star 48BV"), but much less common.
-A thrust-vectoring Star 48 is the final stage of the Minotaur IV+ launch vehicle.